maximmasiutin/rsa-common-modulus/README.md

 This is a script originally written by Andreas Pogiatzis in 2018
 <https://infosecwriteups.com/rsa-attacks-common-modulus-7bdb34f331a5>

-Maxim Masiutin ported this script in 2021 to Python 3 and added the option to configure output format, and the code to check that the plaintexts from both decrypted messages to be the same.
+Maxim Masiutin ported this script in 2021 to Python 3 and added the option to configure the output format, and the code to check that the plaintexts from both decrypted messages to be the same.

 Copyright 2018 Andreas Pogiatzis